 - Wednesday, Oct.
-9: Final version posted to WordPress
+14: Final version turned in

 For each style of feature I will ask you to complete I will provide some examples that we can discuss in class to help jog your creative muscles and that you can refer to for inspiration while you work on yours.
 Please read, listen or watch at least three of them — some by the pros, some by the students — before we launch each segment.

 - The strange and beautiful life of Katherine Dunn, Portland’s beloved geek by Aaron Mesh, Matthew Korfhage and Beth Slovic, Willamette Week

 - The barber: Portland man’s big dreams hit gentrification’s hard reality by Casey Parks, The Oregonian